 If you want to learn more about how to use discernment instead of self-judgement and self-criticism, I invite you to sign up for our next Mindful Self-Compassion (MSC) program starting soon, joining other human beings on this journey.

-For more information have a look here or you can connect with us for a chat.
+here or you can connect with us for a chat.

 Feel free to pass on this info to friends and family who may benefit from the MSC course.